Skip to content

 Interaction endpoints

-The authorization server provided by Rafiki’s auth service extends an API for your IdP server to use after a pending grant request is created.
+The authorization server provided by Rafiki’s auth service extends an API for an IdP server to use after a pending grant request is created.

 Each interaction with an endpoint is identified by an id and a nonce.
-Both are provided as query parameters when your authorization server redirects to your IdP’s server.
+Both are provided as query parameters when the authorization server redirects to the IdP server.

 The endpoints are tied to the auth server URL.
 For example, if your auth server URL is https://auth.wallet.example.com, then calling the /interact/{id}/{nonce} endpoint to start a user interaction session would look as follows: